vipulnaik/diet-exercise-health/notes/2020-03-coronavirus-activity-tracker.md

 # Activity tracker listing times and places I was outside the house

-This will be useful in case either I come down with coronavirus, or somebody in my vicinity does and my activity may need to be tracked.
+This will be useful in case either I come down with coronavirus, or somebody in my vicinity does and my activity needs to be tracked.

 I exclude trips for jogging and running during which I did not come in proximity to anybody.